thalassa-cloud/terraform-provider-thalassa/docs/resources/vpc.md

   description = "Example subnet for documentation" vpc_id      = thalassa_vpc.example.id
   cidr        = ["10.0.1.0/24", "10.2.1.0/24", "10.3.1.0/24"]
-  zone        = "nl-01"  # Replace with your desired zone
 }

 # Output the VPC and subnet IDs